 For dinner the Captain, who was Chef for the day, broiled fresh salmon, with plain boiled potatoes, drizzled with butter and a really tasty green salad.
 It was simple, flavorful, and I’ll sleep well.

-Tomorrow we will look for walrus and any other wild life around the fringes of the fiord and then our science-journalist is gathering plankton which we’ll examine with microscopes, look at some documentaries about plankton, and be guided through a bit of individual research.
+Tomorrow we will look for walrus and any other wild life around the fringes of the fjord and then our science-journalist is gathering plankton which we’ll examine with microscopes; we’ll look at documentaries about plankton; and then be guided through a bit of individual research.
 And another interesting fact, walruses suck seals’ brains right out through their ears or mouths or eyes (can’t remember which right now) if they can catch them.

 I’m very briefly connected so probably won’t be back in cyberspace for another couple of day—by which time there’ll be many posts; hundreds, perhaps thousands, of photos; and more exciting facts about plankton.
 I love it here.